What is Hominy?

 For more convenience, you can purchase canned hominy.
 All you have to do is drain and rinse it before adding it to recipes.

-Lastly, there are also dried bulk forms of hominy.
-You will need to re-cook it to hydrate it again, but it doesn’t take as long as the nixtamalization process of field corn itself.
+There are also dried bulk forms of hominy.
+You will need to re-cook it to hydrate it again, but it doesnโt take as long as the nixtamalization process of field corn itself.

 Once nixtamalized, hominy is ready to be used in a variety of ways!
 These are just a few ideas to get you started:

-- Room temperature: Dried hominy can be stored in an airtight container for up to 6 months.
-Just make sure it’s kept in a cool, dark place like a cupboard or pantry.
+Dried hominy can be stored in an airtight container for up to 6 months.
+Just make sure itโs kept in a cool, dark place like a cupboard or pantry.

-- Fridge: Cooked hominy will last in the fridge for 6-7 days in an airtight container.
-We recommend keeping it in its cooking water so it stays moist and tender, but it’s not absolutely necessary.
+Cooked hominy will last in the fridge for 6-7 days in an airtight container.
+I recommend keeping it in its cooking water so it stays moist and tender.

-- Freezer: To freeze hominy, drain it first then store it in a freezer bag or freezer-safe container for about 3-4 months.
-When you’re ready to eat it again, thaw it overnight in your fridge.
+To freeze hominy, drain and store it in a freezer bag or freezer-safe container for about 3-4 months.
+When youโre ready to eat it again, thaw it overnight in your fridge.

 Hominy is widely available at most grocery store chains and Latin American or Mexican food markets.
 You can find it in the dried beans aisle, bulk food aisle, or canned food aisles.